E-RIHS/hs-interoperability/Vocabulary/README.md

 - [CNRS Opentheso](https://opentheso.hypotheses.org/introduction) - _"Opentheso is a multilingual and multi-hierarchical thesaurus manager.
 Is is conform with ISO 25964-1:2011 and ISO 25964-2:2012 (Information and documentation.
 Thesauri and interoperability with other vocabularies).
 It is distributed as an opensource under the CeCILL_C license, a free license compatible with the GNU GPL."_
 - [iQvoc](https://iqvoc.net/) -  _"A Vocabulary Management System for the Semantic Web."_
+- [Lexaurus](https://www.k-int.com/products/lexaurus/) - _"Lexaurus is a suite of products for the management and dissemination of all types of terminology, ranging from simple controlled lists to ontologies.
+It offers full version control of all terminology metadata and configurable management workflows."_
 - [openSKOS](http://openskos.org/) -  _"OpenSKOS is a CATCHPlus project.
 It provides API's on SKOS (Simple Knowledge Organization System).
 You can either join OpenSKOS as a "tenant" in a SaaS (Software as a Service) construction, or you can download the source code and run your own instance of this software."_
 - [SKOSMOS](https://skosmos.org/) -  _"Open source web-based SKOS browser and publishing tool"_
 - [TemaTres](https://vocabularyserver.com) - _"TemaTres is an open source vocabulary server, web application to manage and exploit vocabularies, thesauri, taxonomies and formal representations of knowledge."_